 NHCC is a component unit of the County and is included as a discretely presented component unit in the financial statements of the County.
-The County provides direct pay guarantees on NHCC's outstanding bonds and has guaranteed interest rate exchange agreements associated with NHCC Bonds.
+The County provides direct pay guarantees on NHCC's outstanding bonds.
 The County annually provides NHCC payments for certain health services and various other payments.
-The County expects to continue to fund its disproportionate share payments through inter-governmental transfer payments from NHCC.
+The County expects to continue to fund its disproportionate share payments through intergovernmental transfer payments from NHCC.
 NHCC's financial position may impact the ability of the County to offset all debt service-related payments against any payments made by the County to NHCC.
-The impact on the County and the 2021-2024 Multi-Year Financial Plan, which may be material, are not yet known.
+The impact on the County and the 2022-2025 Multi-Year Financial Plan, which may be material, are not yet known.
 See "County-guaranteed NHCC Bonds" below and "STATEMENT OF REVENUES AND EXPENDITURES - Expenditures - Medicaid" herein for information about the County's guaranties and NHCC.

-The County Legislature has approved an amendment to the Successor Agreement to resolve certain outstanding claims made by NHCC for payment for services and other amounts, some of which date back many years, and to supersede or delete various provisions of the Successor Agreement and related agreements to clarify certain aspects of the relationship between the parties.
-Such amendment is subject to the approval of NIFA.
+In 2021, the County Legislature approved an amendment to the Successor Agreement which resolved outstanding claims made by NHCC, and superseded or deleted various provisions of the Successor Agreement and related agreements to clarify certain aspects of the relationship between the parties.